commonhaus/foundation/bylaws/2-cf-membership.md

 ---
 # Membership

 The Commonhaus Foundation (CF) is a membership organization.
-Your involvement in the CF, whether as a project representative or a general member, shapes the future of open-source innovation.
+Your involvement in the CF, whether as a project representative or a general member, shapes the future of open source innovation.
 We value each contribution and encourage active participation in our diverse and vibrant community.

 The following section outlines the different types of membership and the process for becoming a member.